syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 Add the range slider with ticks, numeric labels, minimum and maximum values to restrict the slider range.

+N> The label type like numeric or date time can be determined based on the `minimum` and `maximum` properties.

 {% tabs %}
 {% highlight Dart %}